broccolimicro/loom/README.md

 ## License

-Licensed by Cornell University under the MIT License.
+Licensed by Cornell University under the GNU GPL Version 3 License.

 Written by Ned Bingham.
 Copyright © 2020 Cornell University.

-A copy of the MIT License may be found in COPYRIGHT.
+A copy of the GNU GPL Version 3 License may be found in LICENSE.